heycarsten/boffin/README.md

 --------

 A Tracker is responsible for maintaining a namespace for hits.
-For our examples we will have a model called `Listing` it represents a listing in our real estate web app.
+For our examples we will have a model called `Listing` it represents a listing in our realty web app.
 We want to track when someone likes, shares, or views a listing.

 Our example web app uses [Sinatra](http://sinatrarb.com) as its framework, and